 This stand-alone private course will teach you everything you need to know about keeping safe in avalanche situations.
 Join a seasoned instructor on San Juan’s majestic slopes and learn or review the basics of companion rescue, such as avalanche safety kit usage, strategic probing or shoveling, and proper equipment management.
 Further your skills with practice in the form of realistic rescue scenarios, and become a safer skier in the process!

 You’ll meet your guide in the field at 8:30 am.
-Between the hours of 9 am and 1 pm, you’ll work on avalanche safety fundamentals.
+Between the hours of 9 am and 1 pm, you’ll work on avalanche safety fundamentals based on the Silverton Avalanche School.
 Here’s what you’ll learn:

 - Avalanche rescue skill modules

 - Transceiver search techniques